A ‘particularly dangerous situation’ develops as wildfires rage in the West | KRDO

 The Bridge Fire, “in particular, has now become yet another in a long list of recent examples of California wildfires doing seemingly “impossible” things.
 It has now run clear across San Gabriel Mountains in a single day,” Swain said Tuesday night on X.

-Evacuation orders were issued in Los Angeles and San Bernardino counties, where the Bridge Fire has burned nearly 48,000 acres, or roughly 75 square miles, and has destroyed nearly 40 structures.
+Evacuation orders were issued in Los Angeles and San Bernardino counties, where the Bridge Fire has burned more than 51,000 acres, or roughly 80 square miles, and has destroyed nearly 40 structures as of Thursday.
 It is currently the largest active fire in the state of California, according to Los Angeles County Fire Chief Anthony Marrone.

 “There has been substantial wildfire growth overnight, with impacts to the communities of Mount Baldy and Wrightwood,” Marrone said Wednesday.